open-education-hub/ccas/CCAS_pandoc_cleaned.md

 > text(3,1,"(3,1)",pos=4, cex=2)
 > ```
 >
-> figuretext: Points on a plane, drawn with R.
+> Figure: Points on a plane, drawn with R.

 ### Examples